0xpolarzero/tiny-explorer/packages/core/README.md

 ## Overview

-The core package centralizes configuration and utilities that are shared across the EVM AI Indexer ecosystem.
+The core package centralizes configuration and utilities that are shared across the TinyExplorer ecosystem.
 It provides:

 - Type-safe environment variables through Zod schemas
 - Blockchain chain configurations and RPC endpoints